-The combined oral contraceptive pill (a.k.a.
-The Pill) is a medication used to prevent pregnancy and help manage the symptoms of painful, irregular periods.
-It stops the process of ovulation in its tracks by preventing a woman’s ovaries from releasing an egg each month.
-Plus, The Pill thickens the fluid around your cervix to stop sperm from entering the body.
-Each tablet contains two hormones: estrogen and progestogen (similar to the hormones your ovaries produce).
+There's a lot we know about the combined oral contraceptive pill (a.k.a the pill).
+It's used to prevent pregnancy and help manage the symptoms of painful, irregular periods, it stops the process of ovulation in its tracks by preventing a woman’s ovaries from releasing an egg each month, and it thickens the fluid around your cervix to stop sperm from entering the body.

-Like all good rumors, the source of this one is hard to pin down.
-Fertility and IVF specialist (and Kin Medical Director) Dr. Vamsee Thalluri explains that new studies have debunked old ideas about the impacts of antibiotics on the Pill.
+Like all good rumours, the source of this one is hard to pin down.
+Fertility and IVF specialist Dr Vamsee Thalluri explains that new studies have debunked old ideas about the impacts of antibiotics on the pill.

-It’s not just Dr. Thalluri: other medical experts back this up, saying there are very few antibiotics that actually make an impact on the oral contraceptive pill .
+And it’s not just Dr Thalluri: other medical experts back this up, saying there are very few antibiotics that actually make an impact on the oral contraceptive pill .

-The confusion that exists between oral contraceptives and antibiotics is nothing new.
-A recent study revealed nearly 30% of respondents claimed they were aware of antibiotics having an impact on the effectiveness of The Pill.
-With so much information (and misinformation) being shared, it’s important to get the facts straight.
+The confusion that exists between oral contraceptives and antibiotics is nothing new — in a recent study, nearly 30% of respondents claimed they were aware of antibiotics having an impact on the effectiveness of the pill .

 In many cases, this confusion stems from outdated studies and data used throughout the medical profession.

 Antibiotics are processed by our liver and kidney.
-In some cases, antibiotics can cause the liver to work faster, hyper-process The Pill, and reduce the amount of medication that remains in our bloodstream.
-With less medication, this chance of ovulation and potentially even pregnancy can increase.
+In some cases, they can cause the liver to work faster, hyper-process the pill, and reduce the amount of medication that remains in our bloodstream.
+With less medication, the chances of ovulation and potentially even pregnancy can increase.

-And what do the experts have to say about the link between antibiotics and The Pill?
+And what do the experts have to say about the link between antibiotics and birth control pills?
 A study published in the Journal of the American Academy of Dermatology revealed that ‘plasma levels of oral contraceptive steroids’ remain ‘unchanged’ when taking most types of antibiotics, including :

-Although in most cases taking antibiotics while on The Pill isn’t a problem, there are certain types of medication to look out for.
+Although in most cases taking broad-spectrum antibiotics while on the pill isn’t a problem, there are certain types of medication to look out for.

-The strain of antibiotics known as rifampin (commonly used to treat tuberculosis) has been noted to make the contraceptive Pill less effective .
-Planned Parenthood has also echoed these remarks, noting that the antibiotic rifampin (also known as Rifadin and Rimactane) can lower the effectiveness of The Pill, patch, and ring, in some cases.
+The strain of antibiotics known as rifampin, in particular, has been noted to make the contraceptive pill less effective .
+Planned Parenthood has echoed these remarks, noting that the antibiotic rifampin (also known as Rifadin and Rimactane) can, in some cases, lower the effectiveness of some types of hormonal contraception, including the pill, patch, and ring.

 Why is this the case?

-This type of antibiotics boosts the number of enzymes in your body, which impact the effectiveness of the hormones contained in The Pill.
+This type of antibiotic boosts the number of enzymes in your body, which impact the effectiveness of the hormones contained in the pill.

-But Dr. Thalluri is quick to point out that this is antibiotics is not commonly prescribed and is typically used in the treatment of tuberculosis, which is not particularly common in Australia.
+But Dr Thalluri is quick to point out that these are not commonly prescribed antibiotics and are typically used in the treatment of tuberculosis, which isn't particularly common in Australia.

-● Double-up your contraception during and seven days after your antibiotics course, such as using condoms.
+- Double-up your contraception during and 7 days after your antibiotics course, such as using condoms

-But if you are taking both at the same time, it’s important to keep this in mind:
+But if you are taking both antibiotics and the pill at the same time, keep in mind that:

-● If you’ve been vomiting or have diarrhea while on antibiotics, it’s possible that you might not be absorbing the Pill correctly.
-In this case, use back-up birth control to protect yourself from the possibility of ovulation or pregnancy.
+- If you’ve been vomiting or have diarrhoea while on antibiotics, it’s possible that you might not be absorbing the pill correctly.
+In this case, use backup birth control to protect yourself from the possibility of ovulation or pregnancy.

 Taking multiple medications at the same time can reduce the effectiveness of each.
-Although the majority of antibiotics won’t interfere with the oral contraceptive pill, it’s worth noting there are other medications that can affect The Pill.
+Although the majority of antibiotics don't interfere with hormonal contraceptives, there are other drug interactions to consider.

-These include enzyme-inducing drugs that can speed up the body’s processing of some contraceptive hormones, thereby reducing the effectiveness of this method of contraception.
-So, what medications should you watch out for?
+These include enzyme-inducing drugs that can speed up the body’s processing of some contraceptive hormones, thereby reducing the effectiveness of this method of contraception:

 If you’re concerned or have questions about the medication you’re taking, make sure to speak with your GP to find out what course of action is best for your situation.